Lukas-Netz/se-rwth.github.io/_pages/research/Domain-Specific-Languages.md

 availability of powerful tooling.
 We have implemented the **MontiCore DSL workbench** as a realization of all the aforementioned concepts regarding DSLs.
-It is available as a stand alone tool as well as a collection of Eclipse plugins.
-It also creates stand alone tools as well as tailored Eclipse-based plugins for the defined DSLs [[KRV07a]](#KRV07a).
-We generate editors with syntax highlighting, syntactic and semantic content assist and auto completion, graphical outlines, error reporting, hyperlinks, etc., just from the DSL definition.
+It is available as a stand-alone tool as well as a collection of Eclipse plugins.
+It also creates stand-alone tools as well as tailored Eclipse-based plugins for the defined DSLs [[KRV07a]](#KRV07a).
+We generate editors with syntax highlighting, syntactic and semantic content assist and auto-completion, graphical outlines, error reporting, hyperlinks, etc., just from the DSL definition.

 Moreover, there is a strong need for evolution and management of models [[LRSS10]](#LRSS10),